Tasarinan/editor-framework/docs/manual/register-panels.md

 ## Register Your Panels

-Panel is the docking unit in Editor Framework.
+Panel is the dockable "mini-windows" unit in Editor Framework.
 Each panel contains a panel frame.

 You can define a polymer element as your panel frame, and register it in `package.json`.
-The Editor Framework will dynamically load your polymer element when the panel opened.
+The Editor Framework will dynamically load your polymer element when the panel is opened.

 To define a panel frame, just create a html file like this: